eclipse-bluechi/bluechi/doc/docs/index.md

 ## Overview

-Here is a generic overview of the bluechi architecture:
+Here is a generic overview of the BlueChi architecture:

 ![BlueChi Architecture diagrma](img/bluechi_architecture.jpg)